elixir-lang/elixir-lang.github.com/getting-started/processes.markdown

 ...> end
 "Got hello from #PID<0.48.0>"
 ```

+The inspect function is used to convert any data structure into a string.

+Notice that when the `receive` block gets executed the sender process may be already dead.

 While in the shell, you may find the helper `flush/0` quite useful.
 It flushes and prints all the messages in the mailbox.